Chamod88/Building-Redis-from-scratch/README.md

-# Build a Redis Clone from Scratch in Go
+# Build a Redis Clone from Scratch in Go and Java

 This repository contains a lightweight, concurrent Redis-compatible clone built entirely from scratch in Go.
 It implements a TCP socket server, parses and serializes the standard Redis Serialization Protocol (RESP), manages data in thread-safe memory stores, and ensures data durability using an Append-Only File (AOF) persistence engine.